dsyer/async-wasm/README.md

 }
 ```

-It also works with Dockerhub but currently only because of the extra authentication code in `image.js` (logically that belongs inside the WASM):
+It also works with Dockerhub:

 ```javascript
 > await is.call({spec:{image:"nginx"}})